nanactrl/ssd_project/README.md

 <hr>

+## Project Description
+The Django Secure Task Management Web Application is designed to provide a simple yet powerful platform for managing personal tasks.
+The application incorporates user authentication, task creation, editing, deletion, and completion tracking, all within a secure and modular environment.
+The project prioritizes usability, accessibility, and secure development practices, including proper handling of sensitive data and adherence to secure coding standards.
+The application’s modular structure ensures maintainability and scalability for future development.

 ## How to use it

 - To be able to use the application you first need to register an account - you will be asked to enter a username and a password.